 Pharmacologic Class: Monoclonal Antibody

-Durvalumab injection is also used to treat non-small cell lung cancer (NSCLC) that has not spread and cannot be removed by surgery.
+Durvalumab injection is used to treat non-small cell lung cancer (NSCLC) that has not spread and cannot be removed by surgery.
 It is given to patients who have received other cancer medicines (eg, platinum) and radiation treatment for their NSCLC.
 This medicine is also used in combination with etoposide and either carboplatin or cisplatin as first-line treatment for extensive-stage small cell lung cancer (ES-SCLC).

 This medicine is to be given only by or under the supervision of your doctor.